ctrautma/RHEL_NIC_QUALIFICATION/README.md

 in the scripts folder of the T-Rex install location.

 ./t-rex-64 -i

+For RHEL 8 Beta you must enable other repos through subscription manager for VSPerf installation to correctly work.

+    subscription-manager repos --enable rhel-8-for-x86_64-supplementary-beta-rpms

 Once all settings are complete one should be able to execute Perf-Verify.sh to start execution of VSPerf tests.
 This only needs to be executed on the DUT.
 Not on the T-Rex server.
 The script